 Gestational diabetes (GDM) is a condition resulting in high blood sugar (glucose) levels that is first found during pregnancy.

-Gestational diabetes around 1 in 25 pregnancies in the UK.
+Gestational diabetes occurs in around 1 in 25 pregnancies in the UK.

 Almost all women have some degree of impaired glucose tolerance as a result of hormonal changes that occur during pregnancy.
 That means that their blood sugar may be higher than normal, but not high enough to have diabetes.

 Usually the mother's pancreas is able to produce more insulin (about three times the normal amount) to overcome the effect of the pregnancy hormones on blood sugar levels.
 If, however, the pancreas cannot produce enough insulin to overcome the effect of the increased hormones during pregnancy, blood sugar levels will rise, resulting in gestational diabetes.

 Diabetes in pregnancy that is not well managed can causes complications, including an increased risk of a miscarriage and stillbirth.

 You may be at increased risk of developing gestational diabetes if:

 - Your body mass index ( BMI) is over 30

 - You've had a baby previously weighing 4.5kg (10lbs) or more at birth